zhulinchng/kaggleGenAI/README.md

 **Question 7:** What are some approaches to evaluating large models?

 **Answer 7:** Evaluating LLMs depends on the task and definition of "evaluation."
 Classical metrics like BLEU and ROUGE scores compare generated text to a ground truth.
 However, this isn't always feasible.
 LLMs can also be used as auto-raters, evaluating other LLMs on a pointwise or pairwise basis.
-Vertex AI and open-source libraries like Promptflow offer tools for both human and auto-evaluation.
+Vertex AI and open-source libraries like [Promptfoo](https://github.com/promptfoo/promptfoo) offer tools for both human and auto-evaluation.

 **Question 8:** Can someone please explain why for the first Chain of Thought prompt it's also explaining step by step instead of answering that directly?